Alan-Figueredo/Alan-Figueredo/README.md

 - 👋 Hi, I’m @Alan-Figueredo
-- 👀 I’m a web developer working with MERN stack
+- 👀 I’m a web developer working with React.js on the front and C# on the backend.
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning React native.
 - 💞️ I’m looking to collaborate on a proyect in a company.
 - 📫 How to reach me:
 - Mail: afigueredo2000@gmail.com